← Back to blog

 What is Completion in Property Transactions?

-Candidates often lose marks on SQE1 by misunderstanding the moment when legal ownership passes or what happens if completion fails to take place — mistakes examiners exploit in scenario questions.
+Candidates often lose marks on SQE1 by misunderstanding the moment when legal ownership passes or what happens if completion fails to take place — mistakes questions may turn on in scenario questions.

 Key Principles for SQE1